chapel-lang/chapel/doc/technotes/dsi.rst

   Returns this domain's domain map.
 This procedure should be provided as shown.
   (Exception: see ``dsiLinksDistribution()``.)

-.. method:: proc GlobalDistribution.dsiNewRectangularDom(param rank: int, type idxType, param stridable: bool) : GlobalDomain(rank, idxType, stridable)
+.. method:: proc GlobalDistribution.dsiNewRectangularDom(param rank: int, type idxType, param stridable: bool, inds) : GlobalDomain(rank, idxType, stridable)

-  This method is invoked when the Chapel program is creating an uninitialized domain value of the type domain(rank, idxType, stridable) mapped using the domain map `this`.
+  This method is invoked when the Chapel program is creating a domain value of the type domain(rank, idxType, stridable) mapped using the domain map `this` with initial indices `inds`.

   This method returns a new ``GlobalDomain`` instance that will correspond to that Chapel domain value, i.e., be that value's runtime representation.